Our Curriculum Intent

 Social, Moral, Spiritual and Cultural We are always trying to provide opportunities to promote the SMSC development of pupils.
 This will happen in everyday lessons and as we work and play as part of a community.
 We love to hear about achievements and reflections pupils have made; celebrations or traditions they have been involved with.
 Explicit opportunities, such as assemblies, outside visits, special occasions, guests, as well as links with other schools, countries and continents are welcomed.

-- Statutory national curriculum tests at key stages 1 and 2 will continue.
-The first tests based on the new national curriculum took place in summer 2016.
+- Statutory national curriculum tests are taken at key stages 1 and 2.